Stave (wood)

-A stave is a narrow length of wood with a slightly bevelled edge to form the sides of barrels, tanks, tubs, vats and pipelines, originally handmade by coopers.
+A stave is a narrow length of wood with a slightly bevelled edge to form the sides of barrels, buckets, tanks, tubs, vats and pipelines, originally handmade by coopers.
 They have been used in the construction of large holding tanks and penstocks at hydro power developments.

 They are also used in the construction of certain musical instruments with rounded bodies or backs.